 Colonel James William Comerford (1829-1917) sold his father’s book and antiquarian collection (Comerford family collection)

-(Colonel) JAMES WILLIAM COMERFORD (1829-1917), was born in 1829.
-He was a notary public, of 7 Tokenhouse Yard, London.
-In 1881, he sold his father’s and his grandfather’s book collection, following his father's death.
+ollowing his father's death, he sold his father’s and his grandfather’s book collection in 1881.
 At the end of that year, in December 1881, James William Comerford exhibited and presented the Bosworth Crucifix to the Society of Antiquaries ‘in the name of his late father, James Comerford, Esq., FSA.’

 James William Comerford lived at 38 Cambridge Street, London, and Saint George’s Road, London.
 He was a lieutenant-colonel and honorary colonel in the 13th Middlesex (Queen's Westminster) Volunteer Rifle Corps.
 He married Marianne Rouse (1829-1900) and their children included four sons: